muratk5n/thirdwave/en/README.md

 ---

-If country wants to fix the value of its currency, need to produce goods, services foreigners are willing to buy, and stop printing money, handing it to people that will be inflationary..
-If all a country has is bushels of wheat, $10 per bushel 50 of that will buy 1 iPhone, no way around that.
-Can price the bushel domestically to be 1 punk sterling that don't matter, then country's exchange rate is 1 dollar = 10 punk sterlings.
+If country wants to fix the value of its currency, it needs to produce goods, services foreigners are willing to buy, and stop printing money, handing it to people that will be inflationary..
+If all country has is bushels of wheat, $10 per bushel 50 of that will buy 1 iPhone, no way around that.

 ---